No need to worry your pretty little head about your surroundings in Google Meet meetings anymore!

 The Background Blur feature in Google Meet will intelligently separate you from the background while keeping you clear and in focus.
 But there’s a little catch.
 To ensure that it works properly and doesn’t end up blurring you instead, it will only be compatible with devices that have a quad-core processor at the minimum and support Hyper-Threading.

 It works directly in the browser, and you don’t have to download any additional software or extensions for it to work.
-Also, initially, it will only be available for use on the Google Chrome browser on Windows and Mac desktop devices.
+Also, initially, it will only be available for use on the Google Chrome browser on Windows and Mac desktop devices as well as Chromebooks.

-Support for Chromebooks and mobile apps is still in development.
+Support for mobile apps is still in development and is expected to release within a week.
 Whether or not will the support for other browsers be released is yet to be seen as there’s no word on it.

 How to Blur your Background in Google Meet